 BLV MGN Cube

-The BLV MGN Cube is an elegant diy corexy design that uses MGN12h linear rails to have a high quality and reliable printer.
-Created by Ben Levi, this open source project is a reliable, modular and easy to build design keeps a balance of usability and economical.
-It has an open ended and accessable frame and has a 300mm x 300mm build area.
+The BLV MGN Cube is an elegant DIY corexy design that uses MGN12h linear rails to have a high quality and reliable printer.
+Created by Ben Levi, this open source project is a reliable, modular and easy to build design that keeps a balance of usability and economical.
+It has an open ended and accessible frame and has a 300mm x 300mm build area.

 - Well Documented